TheEverything/campus-ai/README.md

 - Vector storage using Chroma DB
 - FastAPI endpoints for question answering and health checking
 - Docker support for easy deployment
+- Well designed Flutter ui for using our RAG

 ## Prerequisites